sixP-NaraKa/aoe2net-api-wrapper/README.md

  - `requests` >= 2.20.0

- See the documentation on the provided functions here:
+ See the documentation on the provided functions here: [documentation page.](docs/docs.md)